dvpatel/node-sample-spa/rest-api/README.md

 The second service is a WatchList service based on randomly generated data consisting of S&P 500 index stocks.
-This service demonstrates all the CRUD operations for creating, retrieving, updating and deleting a (fake) customer\'s wathlist.
+This service demonstrates all the CRUD operations for creating, retrieving, updating and deleting a (fake) customer's wathlist.
 The CRUD operations are directly correlated to HTTP POST, GET, PUT and DELETE methods.

 ```